muratk5n/thirdwave/en/README.md

 ---

-Forget those FIFA games - this is the game I want to see
+Forget FIFA games - this is the match I want to see

 The Guardian: "Cristiano Ronaldo could face Lionel Messi for first game in Saudi Arabia"